Beginner Gesture Drawing 1 – Seeing and Respecting Movement

 It’s easy to say ‘draw loosely and expressively’ or ‘just capture the feeling of the pose with a few lines’.
 It’s really hard to actually do that.
 Let’s start the gesture drawing learning process from the point of view of a beginner.

 Gesture drawing when you’re a beginner

 So if any of that sounds familiar, you are not alone at all.
 And if you draw this way, it doesn’t mean that you are ‘bad at drawing’ or ‘don’t have talent’ or that you are somehow wrong.
-It just means that you have a confusing array of challenges to overcome.
+It just means that you have the standard, confusing array of challenges to overcome.

 Today, we are not aiming to become great at gesture drawing.
 Instead, we are aiming to start to refocus away from these things to something different, and to loosen up a lot.
 Imagine you’re a tense rubber band.
 If we stretch it a little bit, it’s just going to bounce right back.
-But we will really stretch things out, it may stay a bit stretched.
+But if we will really stretch things out, it may stay a bit stretched.

 Warming up and stretching

 Lets warm up by drawing the Eiffel tower.
 Do you see that the eiffel tower has an upward flow?
 That’s the bit we do care about.
 We care a little tiny bit about getting it to feel like a solid mass and giving it a sense of stability.
 Mainly though we just care about this big flowing movement up to the sky.
 By the way, if you see something different, then go with that, that’s even cooler.

 We all like to watch movies right?
 They tell us stories.
 But they don’t tell us just a series of facts.
 They vary the tempo.
 They also leave out 99% of whatever’s happening.
 I’m sure Darth Vader went to the toilet sometimes, but we don’t see that in the movie.
 We mostly see the interesting stuff – the stuff that stirs an emotion and moves the plot forward.
 We are just going to draw those parts of what we’re seeing.